Transcatheter Aortic Valve Replacement – for an improved quality of life

 You will be under general anesthesia while undergoing the Trans Aortic Valve Replacement procedure.

 As with any procedure, there are risks that should be discussed with your physician.
 Be sure to speak with your TAVR hospital team so you can make an informed decision about the treatment plan.

 To find out if Transcatheter Aortic Valve Implantation is an option for you, talk to your doctor or cardiologist about a referral to the HCA Midwest Health Structural Heart Clinic located at Research Medical Center.

-When expertly diagnosed and treated, patients with aortic valve disease can experience an improved quality of life and even a longer life.
-For patients with severe aortic stenosis, with appropriate treatment, the symptoms can significantly improve or even resolve.
-Many patients who had to adjust their lifestyle due to severe symptoms are able to return to a normal lifestyle after an aortic valve replacement procedure.
+When expertly diagnosed and treated, patients with aortic valve disease can experience an improved quality of life and possibly even a longer life.
+For patients with severe aortic stenosis, symptoms can significantly improve or even resolve.
+Many patients are able to return to a normal lifestyle after an aortic valve replacement procedure.

 - A phone call from your TAVR hospital care team a few days after discharge to check on your symptoms, medications and health.

 - A follow-up office visit with your TAVR doctor within 30 days of the procedure.
 This visit will likely include an echocardiogram to check your new valve.
 Other tests may also be ordered.